gmjain/LowBatteryReminder/README.md

 To stop the script, simply kill it from the terminal.
 You can also use the kill-script.sh provided.
 It basically does the same thing.

+## Known Bugs ##

+    Update 2: Fixed the bug mentioned in Update 1.
+No bugs as of now.

+    Update 1: (Bug) The sound volume modification works only when connected to external speakers.
+Looking into it right now.

 ## Contact ##